One Of The Most Anticipated Movies Of 2020 Was Just Indefinitely Postponed

 Advertisement

-A report from Variety revealed that Tenet has been quietly removed from the release calendar of Warner Bros., a sign that it won't be hitting theaters or VOD anytime soon.
-The film was initially slated to be released in early July, but the company pushed its theater debut back to August until eventually deciding to table it until further notice.
+A report from Variety revealed that Tenet has been quietly removed from the release calendar of Warner Bros., a sign that it won't be hitting cinemas or VOD anytime soon.
+The film was initially slated to be released in early July, but the company pushed its cinema debut back to August until eventually deciding to table it until further notice.

-However, the delay might occur stateside; global audiences will likely get to see the film in theaters as the rest of the world experiences decreased COVID-19 cases.
+However, the delay might occur stateside; global audiences will likely get to see the film in cinema as the rest of the world experiences decreased COVID-19 cases.

 "We are not treating Tenet like a traditional global day-and-date release," explained Emmerich.
 "And our upcoming marketing and distribution plans will reflect that."